 About the Editor

-Phillip L. Pearl, MDDivision Chief, Child Neurology, Children's National Medical Center; and Professor of Neurology, Pediatrics, and Music, The George Washington University School of Medicine and Columbian College of Arts and Sciences, Washington, DC
+Philip L. Pearl, MD, is Chief of the Division of Neurology at Children's National Medical Center and Professor of Neurology, Pediatrics, and Music at The George Washington University School of Medicine and Columbian College of Arts and Sciences, Washington, DC